Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 ### User Stories

-- Everyone at work loved my grandma's chocolate cake and asked for the recipe.

-- Want to use it as my own digital recipe book for easy sharing.
+- 1. Want to use it as my own digital recipe book for easy sharing.

-- Sharing my favorite recipe with co-workers, family and friends.

-- Quick access to recipes for cooking that is easy to follow.
+- 2. Quick access to recipes for cooking that is easy to follow.

-- Want to add my own recipe to help others cook my recipes.
+- 3. Want to add and edit my own recipe to help others cook my recipes.

-- A family member added a recipe they want to share.

-- Want to try a receipe from a friend.
+- 4. I want the recipe listing feature to be searchable, so I can search for specific recipes I may be interested in.

+- 5. I want an easy way to login or signup to the website.

 ### Usage
 Design decision that allow visitors, users, and administrator to access the entire page, and all CRUD functionality